Usageο

 --<tool_2>_file '.txt'

-option to supply AMP tool prediction results from a single sample in a list format.
+--path_listoption to supply AMP prediction tool results from a single sample in a list format.

 Some optional parameters that can be tweaked: